 The Canadian Olympic Club is an all-access community uniting and rewarding Team Canada fans.
 Join the club to gain points, rewards and get email updates from the Canadian Olympic Team (log-in required).

 The Athletes’ Commission (AC) represents the voice of athletes to the Canadian Olympic Committee Board of Directors and is instrumental in presenting Canadian athletes’ perspectives on policy and program decisions, such as Olympic Team selection, athlete funding and other matters concerning high performance sport in Canada.
-You can see the list of AC representatives, review the 2017-2020 strategic plan or connect with the Athletes’ Commission via e-mail.
+You can see the list of AC representatives or connect with the Athletes’ Commission via e-mail.

 Sport Information Resource Centre (SIRC) has been the leading and most trusted source to learn, share and support Canada’s sports community for over 40 years.
 SIRC is committed to engaging with organizations and individuals involved in or responsible for the development of sport and fitness in Canada and around the world.
 Check out the SIRC website for job opportunities, upcoming webinars, SIRCuit (national e-sport publication) and other sport empowerment resources.